Feature integration

 }

-Setting system instructions is unique to each provider; both the GeminiProvider
+Setting system instructions is unique to each provider; the FirebaseProvider

-allow you to provide them through the systemInstruction
+allows you to provide them through the systemInstruction parameter.

 Whenever the user changes their food preferences, the recipes app creates a new model to use the new preferences: